William Cash (writer): Career

 Cash is a member of the Historic Houses Association.
 He is a heritage campaigner and his political interests have also focused on heritage protection campaigning and rural affairs.
 He has been a long-standing campaigner for promoting tourism and preserving the England's national heritage.
 In October 2014 Cash was appointed as Heritage Spokesperson for UKIP.
 Writing in the Daily Telegraph, Cash said his cause was about 'the preservation of and protection of England's heritage, architecture and green countryside'.
 He resigned as heritage spokesperson to join the Conservative party after the Referendum of 2016.

 He led the Spear's 'Save Our Historic Landscape' campaign, which petitioned David Cameron as prime minister to increase protection for historic environment in the National Planning Policy Framework planning reforms.
 In 2014, Cash made a submission to the planning minister Greg Clark, arguing for stronger safeguards to protect heritage in the NPPF.

 Cash also campaigns for mental health.
 He was Chairman of the Addcounsel Advisory Board, private provider of individualised care for mental and behavioural health.

-Cash's second memoir, Restoration Heart was published by Little, Brown in 2019 with a launch party at the Philip Mould & Co gallery.
+Cash's second memoir, Restoration Heart was published by Little, Brown in 2019.
 It is a memoir about restoring his Shropshire family home after two successive divorces in his forties.
 It was described by Tatler as "Immensely readable...
 Laugh-out-loud funny…a delightful true story of love, hope and redemption by one of the foremost society writers of our day".
 The Millions literary website said it was a ‘paen to hard-won optimism’ and The New Criterion said it was a book ‘to be treasured’, selecting it as an Editor's Pick.
 The New Statesman recommended it as a memoir of ‘unexpected poignancy’.

-In Restoration Heart, Cash describes himself as a ‘classical liberal’ in the tradition of his Quaker liberal family who stood up against slavery and founded the left-leaning The Tablet in 1840.